 Durango Hills Golf Club • Las Vegas, NV • 11/12/16

 I really don’t have a huge list of public courses left to play in Vegas.
 Plus, this time of year, everything is pretty expensive.
 Durango Hills turned out to be the perfect option.
 The course is pretty close to TPC Las Vegas and we also didn’t have a ton of time in the morning to squeeze in a full-length course.
 Plus, this was one of the few reasonably priced options for a Saturday morning in November.

 I booked a 7:04 tee time at Durango Hills and was joined by a friend.
 It was pretty wide open when we arrived, so we teed off a little early as a twosome.
 We caught up to the early bird groups after just a few holes and the pace slowed down for us.
 Still, we finished all 18 in about 2.5 hours, so the timing worked out perfectly.

 Durango Hills holds similar appeal to Desert Willow, which I played on my most recent visit.
-Like DW, this is an “executive” layout.
+Like DW, this is an “executive” layout and it was designed by the Schmidt-Curley team, so it has some pedigree.
 This one is par-58 and features four relatively short par-4s.
 Then, the 14 par-3s offer a good mix of distances that will enable you to use plenty of different clubs throughout the round.